CERG-C/CERG-C/site/Hazard_lava_modeling/Hazard_lava_modeling.md

 !!! warning "Modeling natural phenomena"

-    Don't forget the famous aphorism:
+    Don't forget what the statistician George Box wrote in his 1987 book *Empirical Model-Building and Response Surfaces*:

-    > All models are wrong, but some are useful!
+    > Essentially, all models are wrong, but some are useful.

 ### The 2016 eruption of Pu‘u ‘Ō‘ō